Abibguy/GWidgetSuite/README.md

 # GWidgetSuite

 **GWidgetSuite** is a collection of noodly, GTK3-based C++ widgets designed for Linux desktops.
-Think of it as **“my shell, but blurred, rounded, and reborn”** — a fun, in-progress, playground for GNOME Ricers. ❀⸜(˶´ ˘ `˶)⸝❀
+Think of it as **“my shell, but with cool KDE-like Widgets and aesthetic”** — a fun, in-progress, playground for GNOME Ricers. ❀⸜(˶´ ˘ `˶)⸝❀

 ---